 But I believe Aang can save the world.

 Avatar: The Last Airbender is a Nicktoon that ran from 2005-2008 on Nickelodeon.
 It is the first series in an eponymous franchise which takes place in a Constructed World divided into four nations: the Water Tribes, the Earth Kingdom, the Fire Nation, and the Air Nomads.
-Each nation has developed a spiritual art form to manipulate ("bend") their namesake element, but only the Avatar — one person reincarnated periodically into each race — is capable of mastering all four elements.
-The Avatar's role is to serve as a peacekeeper and protector for all four nations (as well as bridging and balancing the physical and spiritual worlds).
+Each nation has developed a spiritual art form to manipulate ("Bend") their namesake element, but only the Avatar — a great hero who is reincarnated into a different nation each generation — is capable of mastering all four elements.
+The Avatar's role is to serve as a peacekeeper and protector for all four nations, as well as bridging and balancing the physical and spiritual worlds.

-The show's story centers around Aang, the twelve-year old (chronologically 112) incarnation of the current Avatar and the eponymous last airbender.
-He must master the four bending arts so that he can save the world from Fire Lord Ozai and end the century-long war, a war which he accidentally avoided, spending a hundred years trapped in an iceberg after running away from his sudden heavy responsibility as the Avatar.
+The show's story centers around Aang, the biologically 12- (chronologically 112-) year-old incarnation of the current Avatar, and the eponymous Last Airbender.
+He must master the four Bending arts so that he can save the world from Fire Lord Ozai and end the century-long war, a war which he accidentally avoided, spending a hundred years trapped in an iceberg after running away from his sudden heavy responsibility as the Avatar.
 Ozai's plans for domination are on a specific timetable, though, meaning that Aang has until the end of summer to stop them.